Professional skills tests

 You can book your tests online.
-Tests should be booked at least three working days in advance; please note that tests cannot be booked for the same day.
+Tests should be booked at least three working days in advance.

 You should be aware that LearnDirect Test Centres can experience peaks of demand, so you may not always be able to book tests on a date of your choice.
-Many of the test centres administer other tests and the summer period can often be very busy with booking.
-Plan ahead to ensure you have time to practice and prepare, take the tests and allow for possible resits.
+Register now to book ahead.
+If you have problems booking, please contact the helpline:

 If you have previously required special arrangements in a test or public exam, you can request the same for the professional skills tests for trainee teachers.